stungeye/Programming-1-Notes/docs/php/intro-to-php/11-php-and-html.md

 #### Resources

-Another way to manage the complexity of the PHP embedded in your markup is to use a templating library like [Twig](http://twig.sensiolabs.org/) or [Blade](https://laravel.com/docs/5.1/blade).
-To use these libraries you'll have to look into [Composer](https://getcomposer.org/), the PHP dependency manager.
+Another way to manage the complexity of the PHP embedded in your markup is to use a templating library like [Twig](http://twig.sensiolabs.org/).
+To use a library like this you'll have to look into [Composer](https://getcomposer.org/), the PHP dependency manager.